Libraries in Community Systems

 They were invited to bring residents from the town their library serves:

 - a representative from an agency or organization which partners with the library

 - two library non-users from the library’s service area.

 This takes work!
-To show our appreciation for bringing folks with them to these important conversations, each library worker who participates with their community guests will receive a $100 gift card.
+To show our appreciation for bringing folks with them to these important conversations, each library worker who participated with their community guests could receive a $100 gift card.
 Library workers without guests could receive $60.

 Next Level: Model Testing

 From the libraries who participate in the interviews we will select 32 library partners to be “model testers,” each of whom will receive a stipend of $3,000 ($1,000 in each year 2022, 2023, 2024).